 Women are more likely to buy jewelry for themselves

 Consumption of the Chinese jewelry market is dominated by women.
 63% of jewelry products are purchased by women.
 Looking at the opportunities for companies, brands should know that this is a highly competitive market.

 However, a new trend is spreading: while many Chinese still wish to receive diamonds as a symbol of a future marriage, many others are more likely to buy diamonds for themselves.
 This is due to the growing number of working women (25% of women in China are already earning more than their spouses).

 - For Chinese women who wish to receive diamonds as a symbol of future marriage, emotional drivers that let people buy jewelry are particularly powerful.
 Therefore, creating an emotional marketing campaign, especially during some Chinese festivals (520 Day, the Chinese Valentine’s Day) is a good option to sell jewelry to women.

 - For women who buy diamonds for themselves, brands should adapt their product line, keeping away from the promotion based on love and showing images of women and not just couples.

 Millennials a strong consumer group

-The growing attention to consumption and personal decoration as a self-expression in millennials is exerting an increasing influence on the demand for jewelry.
+The growing attention to consumption and personal decoration as self-expression in millennials is exerting an increasing influence on the demand for jewelry.

 Millennials increasingly appreciate the jewels to wear every day, they also value the experience of things.
 For example, Pandora is very popular in China because, by launching new products on various holidays, its Moment series bracelets offer different options for Chinese customers.